Share this Article

 Requirements typically include earning an annual income 40 to 45 times the monthly rent, a clean credit history, as well as proof of employment.

 “A landlord is allowed to reasonably withhold consent, and they have to give a valid reason or reasonable basis for the refusal,” Wagner says.
 “What is reasonable will depend on the particular facts and circumstances, including financial responsibility, the legality of the proposed use, and the nature of the occupancy—for example, if the new tenant wants to use the apartment as a psychiatrist’s office, that could be a reasonable basis for refusal.”

 The tenant’s rights organization, The Met Council on Housing has a guide to what constitutes a reasonable or unreasonable refusal.
 Their site also outlines that you have the right to suggest another qualified tenant take your place if you intend to leave your apartment permanently.
-This is called “an assignment,” and the landlord must assign the lease to the new tenant and/or release you from your responsibilities within 30 days, or give a reasonable explanation for turning down the proposed tenant.
+This is called “an assignment,” and the landlord can assign the lease to the new tenant and will typically release you from your responsibilities.
+The landlord must act within 30 days.
+If the assignment is denied, the landlord must give a reasonable explanation for turning down the proposed tenant.

 You have a similar right to sublet if you live in a building with at least four apartments.
 If the landlord doesn’t respond to your request within 30 days—or within 30 days of receiving any additional information the landlord wants about the potential sub-letter—then by default, they’ve given consent.

 However, Himmelstein points out “with a sublet, [you are] still responsible for all the obligations of the lease, including the rent.
 And if the landlord reasonably refuses to consent—and it is often not clear what that looks like—the tenant cannot proceed with the subletting.
 If the landlord unreasonably refuses to consent to the sublet, then [you] can proceed with the subletting, but the landlord might challenge it in court.”